 3. Apply mathematical and scientific principles to solve engineering design problems

 4. Set up experiments and analyse system performance using wireless systems, hardware and software.

-5. Discuss basic technical standards related to 3G/4G/Wifi/Zigbee wireless systems
+5. Discuss basic technical standards related to cellular and ad hoc wireless networks

-- Review of point to point communication systems and capacity theorems
+- Point to point communication systems and capacity theorems

 - Wireless channel characteristics: radio models and wave propagation, delay and Dopplar spread

 - Wireless cellular and ad-hoc networks and standards

 If you have completed ELEC3550 or ELCE4550, you cannot enrol in this course.

 Face to Face On Campus 3 hour(s) per Week for 5 Weeks

 Face to Face On Campus 3 hour(s) per Week for Full Term